FudaWiki/fudawiki-files/hanafuda/games/seotda.md

 ## Dealing variants

-Like Seotda, Dorijitgo-ttaeng can be played with variations, albeit much like Poker 녀such as 5-card draw, 7-card stud or Hold'em since the hand consists of 5 cards just like Poker.
+Like Seotda, Dorijitgo-ttaeng can be played with variations, albeit much like Poker such as 5-card draw, 7-card stud or Hold'em since the hand consists of 5 cards just like Poker.
 Common rules use 5-card straight.

 # References
 - http://harryshwatuhowto.blogspot.com/2015/06/how-to-play-seotda.html